 So, not all the blame can be on them.

-Accessibility departments (if they exist at all at the school) have limited resources and can’t transcribe advanced computer science diagrams on the fly in an accessible format while the lecture is happening, or even within 24 hours.
-There simply isn’t enough resources at every institution to handle every students’ needs when we’re talking about advanced computer science and engineering diagrams.
+Accessibility departments (if they exist at all at the school) have limited resources and can’t transcribe advanced diagrams on the fly in an accessible format while the lecture is happening; expecting results even within 24 hours is pretty optimistic.
+There simply isn’t enough resources at every institution to handle every students’ needs when we’re talking about advanced STEM diagrams.
 The department likely doesn’t even know what the diagrams mean, so how are they supposed to transcribe it?
-They also can’t just hire an expert in every subject just in case a blind student needs diagrams in that course.
+They also can’t afford to hire an expert in every possible subject just in case a blind student needs diagrams in that course.

 But, not all the blame can be on them either.
-The regional authorities probably don’t give them the money they need.
+The regional authorities probably don’t give them the funds required.

 It’s not their fault, everyone is different and has different needs.
-But how is a producer of alternate format material supposed to keep up with all of that, and with multiple slide decks a week at a higher level of school… It sounds like a nightmare.
+But how is a producer of alternate format material supposed to keep up with all of that?
+It sounds like a living nightmare.

 What if the professor’s diagrams and graphs could be accessible by default?
 What if every diagram a professor made, could be replicated instantly into any accessible format the student desires?
 What if this could all be done without intervention on the part of the accessibility department?

-Enter, my solution (not sure what to call it yet).
-Upfront, there is one large downside: it requires the teacher to learn a new piece of software for creating diagrams, and depending on the age of the teacher and whether the institution requires it of them, it may have varying success.
-But that said, let’s imagine for a moment what this could bring.
+There is one major upfront hurdle: it requires the teacher to learn a new piece of software for creating diagrams.
+Depending on the age of the teacher and whether the institution requires it of them, it may have varying success.
+With that said, let’s imagine for a moment what this could bring.

 Whenever a professor is creating something which is more advanced than a set of bullet points or illustrative images, they use this software to create the diagram.
-By default, it outputs as an image, which they can embed in their powerpoint/webpage with no issues.
+By default, it outputs as an image, which they can embed in their PowerPoint/webpage with no issues.
 Now a blind student comes along and takes their course.
-All the diagrams are saved in the cloud, and can be given to the student like so:
+All the diagrams are saved in the cloud, and they can be distributed to the student like so: